Graceville

 The level of cultural diversity witnessed in Graceville was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Graceville exhibited above-average cultural diversity, with 12.8% speaking a language other than English at home and 25.1% born overseas.
-Christianity was the predominant religion, comprising 50.6%.
-Judaism, however, was overrepresented at 0.3%, compared to 0.1% in Greater Brisbane.
+Graceville was found to be above average in cultural diversity, with 12.8% of its population speaking a language other than English at home and 25.1% born overseas.
+The main religion in Graceville is Christianity, which makes up 50.6% of the population.
+However, Judaism is overrepresented, comprising 0.3% compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity